 '''

-/
+/~~FUNC COMMENT~~

+Outline

-Function Name : main
+: main

-Description : Main function
+Description : Main program.
+This function calls timer, ADC & LCD

-Parameters
+initialisation functions.
+The segments of Renesas LCD flashes

+until the user presses a switch on the RSK.

+Argument

 : none

 Return value : none

 void main(void)

-/ Reset the LCD module. /
+/ Reset the LCD module /

+♦

 InitialiseDisplay();

+/ Enable and configure LCD display /

+InitialiseDisplayPanel();

-/ Display Renesas Splash Screen. /
+/ Display the application name on LCD. /

-DisplayString(LCD_LINE1,"Renesas");

-DisplayString(LCD_LINE2,NICKNAME);
+DisplayPanelString(PANEL LCD LINE1, "RSK T");

+/Display Delay/

+DisplayPanelDelay(Ox1FFFF);

 / Flash the user LEDs for some time or until a key is pressed. /

-FlashLEDs();
+FlashLCD();

+/ Enable and configure LCD display /

+InitialiseDisplayPanel();

+/ Demonstration of initialised variables.
+Use this funtion

+with the debugger. /

+Statics Test();

 / Flash the user LEDs at a rate set by the user potentiomenter (ADC) using

 interrupts. /

 TimerADC();

-/ Demonstration of initialised variables.
-Use this function with the

-debugger.

-Statics_Test();

 / End of the user program.
 This function must not exit. /

-while(1);

-/
+while (1);

 End of function main

-'''

-27. Insert a breakpoint on the call to the 'TimerADC' function.

-28. Right click on the 'FlashLEDs(); function and select 'Go to cursor'.
+Insert a breakpoint on the call to the 'TimerADC()' function.
+Right click on the 'FlashLCD(); function and select 'Go to cursor'.